- BAMVITA--The Book Development Council of Tanzania (Dar es Salaam, Tanzania)

 - Zanzibar.net: Zanzibar Travel Network

 This site is mostly for tourists.
-However, there are a few useful documents on Zanzibar's history and culture; a helpful links page
+However, there are a few useful documents on Zanzibar's history and culture; a helpful links page; plus, a short list of books.

 - Zanzibar Stone Town, Tanzania UNESCO World Heritage (United Nations Educational, Scientifique and Cultural Organization, Paris, France)